Timshel/OIDCWarden/SSO.md

 ## Keycloak

-Default access token lifetime might be only `5min`, set a longer value otherwise it will collide with `VaultWarden` front-end expiration detection which is also set at `5min`.
+Default access token lifetime might be only `5min`, set a longer value otherwise it will collide with `Bitwarden` front-end expiration detection which is also set at `5min`.
 \
 At the realm level